-Experience will also help you relax more and ease the stress and you’ll enjoy your driving job more.
+Experience will also help you relax more and ease the stress, and you’ll enjoy your driving job more.

 2. Getting Seat Time

-It won’t be easy seat time, especially for those people who have hired onto to a big carrier for a company sponsored CDL training program.
-Enduring such a program can be a challenge unto itself.
+It won’t be easy seat time, especially for those people who have been hired by a big carrier for a company-sponsored CDL training program.
+Enduring such a program can be a challenge in itself.

-Some driver trainers are good and some are not so good.
+Some driver trainers are good, and some are not so good.
 There’s another adjustment you’ll need to make.

-The long and the short: you’ve got two drivers in one truck and it’s a pretty small space.
-You’ll need to learn to spend your work day with this trainer, whether you like him or not.
+You’ve got two drivers in one truck, and it’s a pretty small space.
+You’ll need to learn to spend your workday with this trainer, whether you like him or not.

-You’ve got another person with you in very tight quarters and that can create all sort of problems, so be prepared for this.
+You’ve got another person with you in very tight quarters, and that can create all sorts of problems, so be prepared for this.

 3. Paid CDL Training Program Wages Can Be Lousy

 New truck driver training pay can be lousy.
 So be prepared to take somewhat of a financial hit.
 Most carriers pay poor wages for the training period.

-However, driver pay doesn’t improve very much even when you hit the road on your own, in that first year or so.
+However, driver pay doesn’t improve very much, even when you hit the road on your own in that first year or so.

 It’s the price of getting the experience and sharpening your driving skills.
-It’s a sacrifice I suggest you take in stride, if you want a truck driving career.
+It’s a sacrifice I suggest you take in stride if you want a truck driving career.

 However, you won’t be able to travel as efficiently as a more experienced driver, as you’re still learning.

-On the other hand, if you’re running short haul, sometimes you won’t get the miles you need, from all the waiting time, border crossing and delays.
+On the other hand, if you’re running short-haul, sometimes you won’t get the miles you need from all the waiting time, border crossing, and delays.
 That translates to low pay.

 Be Prepared For ‘Thin Living’

 It can be ‘thin living’ at times.
 Don’t expect to get rich for a little while.
 In fact, you may never get rich from a truck driving career.

 As a new truck driver, I invested my time to get the experience I needed.
 As a result, I was hired by the trucking company of my choice.
 I truly loved the job, too.

 Dispatchers know the work is crappy.
-They don’t care for the most part, how crappy it is.
+They don’t care, for the most part, how crappy it is.
 They have a job to do, and that is to move freight.

 4. Minimize Accidents

 One of your most important goals is to minimize the chances of having an accident.

-Related > 7 Sure Fire ways to Avoid Accidents
+Related > 7 Sure Fire Ways to Avoid Accidents

 5. Adjust To Being Away From Home

 Nowadays, it’s a fact of life for new professional drivers, to be on the road for several weeks or more at a time.

-Your family needs to know what to expect as well, and be prepared.
+Your family needs to know what to expect as well and be prepared.
 It’s simply part of the lifestyle of a trucker.

-A trucking career can take it’s toll on the both the physical and mental health of a trucker.
+A trucking career can take its toll on both the physical and mental health of a trucker.

 6. Keep Focused on Your Goals

-- Practice makes perfect they say, but as a truck driver, let me tell you it’s NEVER perfect.
+- Practice makes perfect, they say, but as a truck driver, let me tell you, it’s NEVER perfect.
 But, with practice and experience under your belt, your skills and abilities, just get better and better.

 7. It All Boils Down To ‘Survival of the Fittest’ – Hang in There

 If you can survive the toughest stuff they throw your way, chances are you’re able to survive anything that comes your way.

-If they’ve got an ugly load, they’ve got to get rid and chances are, they’ll assign the load to the new guy, rather than give it to someone that they consider a friend, co-worker or a valuable experienced driver.
+If they’ve got an ugly load, they’ve got to get rid.
+Chances are, they’ll assign the load to the new truck driver on the board rather than give it to someone that they consider a friend, co-worker, or a valuable experienced driver.

 Yes, you’ll get some ugly work.
-But, don’t worry, that will improve with time….keep in mind the end goal.
+But, don’t worry, that will improve with time.
+Keep in mind the end goal.